AriiMoose/ariimoose.github.io/portfolio.md

 ### Excalibur Quest Prototype (C#, SQLite, Unity)

-A prototype I developed for a freelance client.
-The game merges an adventure game with card-based mechanics.
-The game has not been developed further than this prototype, and as a result I have no material to show to the public
+A prototype of an Android companion app for a card-based adventure game.
+This was developed for a freelance client.
+The visual and gameplay design, along with the SQLite database, were supplied by the client.
+This project focused heavily on intregrating a local SQLite database with Unity, then pulling entries from the database using simple game logic and user input.

+<div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/58Q0OeHgsqk" frameborder="0" allowfullscreen></iframe></div>